aridiosilva/TDD/README.md

  - Mocks may reduce teste readability and be difficult to maintain;
  - Execssive use of mocks is an indicative of poorly engineered code;
+ - the use of mocks does not guarantee that your code will behave as expected in production (high chances of just the opposite can happens!);
  -

 ### When To Use Mock Objects?